windmill-labs/windmilldocs/docs/getting_started/flows.md

 - **Logic**, which in case of a Script is the code, and in case of a Flow is the list of Scripts to be executed.

-### Metadata
+### Settings

-**Flow Inputs** arguments for each flow can be edited using the flow input wizard or copying the first step schema.
+**Flow Inputs**, or arguments, can be created using the flow input wizard or by copying up from the schema of the first step.

 **Scripts** can be dynamically added to each flow by clicking the '+' button.
 Scripts can be automatically imported from [